openHPI/codeoceanR/README.md

 It takes a bit of effort to initialize interactive R coding exercises in openHPI / CodeOcean, but it's worth it.
 The mostly automatic system enables you to put most day-to-day focus on developing good exercises instead of grading them.

-Quizzes are accessed through openHPI but run and tested at CodeOcean, from which grades are passed back.
+Exercises are accessed through openHPI but run and tested at CodeOcean, from which grades are passed back.
 The tasks can also be solved in Rstudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, debugging (!), keyboard shortcuts and graphics.

-Some participants had a hard time getting started in a time-pressed graded quiz setting.
+Some participants had a hard time getting started in a time-pressed graded exercise setting.
 I suggest to first use the system at least twice(!) non-graded or non-time-pressured!
 You can't stress enough that participants need to run "Score" / `rt_score()` very often.

 ## initial setup

-The openHPI admins will have to create a dummy CodeOcean quiz in OpenHPI for you the first time.
+The openHPI admins will have to create a dummy CodeOcean exercise in OpenHPI for you the first time.
 To be logged in, open CodeOcean through "Launch exercise tool".
 Then you can either go to <https://codeocean.openhpi.de/exercises/new>
 or copy my [basic exercise](https://codeocean.openhpi.de/exercises/721).
 Potentially, admins must first duplicate it for you and set you as the author.

-## Quiz acces point on openHPI
+## exercise acces point on openHPI

 On OpenHPI, go to Course administration - Course structure and content, e.g.
 [url for fprog2020](https://open.hpi.de/courses/fprog-wi-2020/sections).
 In the desired section, click "Add item"

-- **Title**: e.g. Quiz 3
+- **Title**: e.g. exercise 3
 - **Type**: External exercise tool
 - **Exercise type**: Main
 - **Maximal points**: e.g. 10